Iamtripathisatyam/Python-Programs/README.md

 <h3 align="center">

 - These all are my Python Programs which I made in `4 Months`.
-- These all Programs are really amazing.
+- These Programs are really amazing.
 - They will help you a lot in learning something new in Python and also these Programs help you in clearing your Python concepts.
 </h3>